Wind power in Maine: Redington and Black Nubble

 In 2005, Maine Mountain Power (MMP) filed an application with the Maine Land Use Regulation Committee (LURC) for a permit to develop a 30-turbine wind farm on Mount Redington and neighboring Black Nubble.

 After years of contentious debate, the proposal was voted down by the LURC in 2007.
 The summit of Redington was seen as too ecologically sensitive — a sub-alpine fir habitat providing a home for two rare species, the bog lemming and Bicknell's thrush.
 Also, the development would have been visible for miles along the Appalachian Trail (AT).

-A revised proposal, for 18 turbines only on Black Nubble, was put forward by MMP, supported by many environmental groups, but still opposed by Maine Audubon.
+A revised proposal, for 18 turbines only on Black Nubble, was put forward by MMP, and was supported by many environmental groups, but was still opposed by Maine Audubon.

 The project was rejected by the LURC in 2008.

 Longfellow

 First Wind proposed an installation on Black Mountain in Rumford.

 The Longfellow project would have 16 turbines that could produce 40 MW of electricity, enough to power about 17,000 homes in the Northeast.
 The power would be sold to the New England power grid.
 The wind turbines would have been built on the west side of the mountain, away from the Black Mountain ski area.
 The developer placed the project on hold due to the strength of wind gusts in the area.